 About the Company

 Langue is a design practice owned by Felix Oppen and Kate Riley.
-Usually there are just the two of us (actually it’s mostly Felix, Kate is studying to become a printmaker at art school).
-When we need more hands or additional specialist expertise we call on our list of contacts and hire them as needed.
+Usually there are just the two of us, but when we need more hands or additional specialist expertise we call on our list of contacts and hire them as needed.
 This way we keep our overheads down without compromising on service.
 Good for you and good for us.

 About the Name

 ‘Langue’ is a french word and was chosen not because we are francophiles, though we spent nearly a year living there, but because of what it means.
 ‘Langue’ has similar meanings to ‘tongue’ – the organ and the language of a particular people, region or nation.
 However, the word is richer than that because it has the meanings of ‘language’ as well (the semantic link is obvious in the similarity of spelling).
 Finally, ‘langue’ is also a semiotic term referring to the underlying structure of texts, not the just grammatical structure but also the physical structure of the arrangement on a page, a key domain of (typo)graphic designers.

 Kate has varied interests and has studied, among other things, Linguistics, Geography and French.
 She studied graphic design at the Billy Blue College of Design in the early 90’s.
 She reads a lot, particularly detective fiction and contemporary science fiction.
 Before becoming a graphic designer she worked as an envelope stuffer, an usher, a PA and in catering.
 She has a BFA(hons) in Printmaking from the National Art School, Sydney.